Doctor of Pharmacy: Slovenia

-Faculty of Pharmacy in Ljubljana provides reformed or new Bologna study programme.
-For the study of pharmacy the 5+0 uniform master's studies lasts 5 years - first and second cycles combined.
-Students have 5 months of pharmacy practice in their last yeat at the university.
-After completing master's studies it is possible to contitune and finish one of Specialist study programmes.
+Faculty of Pharmacy in Ljubljana provides reformed or new Bologna study programmes.
+For the study of pharmacy, the 5+0 uniform master's studies lasts 5 years—first and second cycles combined.
+Students have 5 months of pharmacy practice in their last year at the university.
+After completing master's studies, it is possible to continue and finish one of a number of Specialist study programmes.
 Those are intended for the candidates who have finished the university pharmacy programme and passed the professional examination or Uniform master's study programme Pharmacy.
 Those programmes are: Medicinals design, Medicinals testing, Clinical pharmacy, Pharmacognosy, Community pharmacy or Clinical chemistry (Medical Biochemistry).
-All specialist study programmes, except for Clinical chemistry, include training which lasts 36 months and theoretical part (1st year) in form of lectures and exams within the Bologna third cycle studies, and experimental part in suitable departments of pharmaceutical industry, pharmacies, institutions and faculties.
-After successful completion of the programme, the student must write the specialist thesis and pass the specialist exam in order to be granted the academic title for the appropriate field.
-Specialist study programme Clinical chemistry includes training which lasts 48 months in form of lectures within the Bologna third cycle studies, and professional part in the laboratories of specialization institutions authorized by the Ministry of Health.
+All specialist study programmes, except for Clinical chemistry, include training which lasts 36 months, with the theoretical part (1st year) in the form of lectures and exams within the Bologna third cycle studies, and the experimental part in suitable departments of pharmaceutical industry, pharmacies, institutions and faculties.
+After successful completion of the programme, the student must write their specialist thesis and pass the specialist exam in order to be granted the academic title for the appropriate field.
+The Specialist study programme Clinical chemistry includes training lasting 48 months in the form of lectures within the Bologna third cycle studies, and a professional part in the laboratories of specialization institutions authorized by the Ministry of Health.
 It is concluded by the specialist (theoretical and practical) exam.
 The gained title Specialist of Medicinal Biochemistry is equivalent to (and formally and legally acknowledged as) the title European Specialist of Clinical Chemistry and Laboratory Diagnostics.